 Getting Ready for the Camino

 The Camino de Santiago is an adventure that starts before you even leave your home.
 First you have to choose which route, which section on that route, when to go, self guided or guided – many questions to be answered.
-Here is some useful information and tips for the Camino.
+To help you, here is some useful information and tips for the Camino.
+You can also email us to request a FREE CAMINO GUIDE at firstname.lastname@example.org.

 Where do I start the Camino?
 Which route do I choose?

 Before you choose your starting point, you need to decide how many days you want to walk for, your budget, the season and the area you would like to walk through.
-This will help you choose the Camino that is best suited for you and decide on the stages depending on your time availability.
+This will help you choose the Camino that is best suited for you.
 We currently offer the following Camino Packages in Northern Spain:

 Sarria – Santiago de Compostela, 8 Days